robloxski/basic-name-snipe-Jan.-2023/README.md

 download both of these before you do anything, when downloading python, add it to PATH

-to use: put the file into your desktop, should be something like C:\Users\username\Desktop ^^ if its something like C:\Users\username\OneDrive\Desktop, then just move it out of OneDrive, I had this problem. to run, open cmd and run 'cd Desktop' (without both '), now run 'cd Ugen' (also without both ') to go to the file. now, just run 'python app.py' (once again without both ') and follow what it tells you then.
+to use: put the file into your desktop, should be something like C:\Users\username\Desktop. if its something like C:\Users\username\OneDrive\Desktop, then just move it out of OneDrive, I had this problem. to run, open cmd and run 'cd Desktop\Ugen' (without both '). now, just run 'python app.py' (once again without both ') and follow what it tells you then. (before you run the python, it should look like C:\Users\username\Desktop\Ugen)

 ski -1/21/2023